QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Numerical Results

 with \(\mu \in \R^{n}\) a vector of expected returns, \(\Sigma \in \symm(\R^n)\) a covariance matrix representing the risk and \(\beta > 0\) a parameter to adjust the aversion to risk.
 Typically, \(\Sigma = F\trans F + D\), with \(F\in \R^{n \times r}\) a low rank matrix and \(D\in \R^{n \times n}\) a diagonal matrix.
 In order not to form the matrix \(\Sigma\), the following reformulated problem can be solved instead in \((x, y)\)

 We solved this problem for values of \(n\) ranging from 100 to 1000, with \(r = \ceil{\frac{n}{10}}\).
 We choose the elements of \(\mu\) uniformly on \([0,1]\), the diagonal elements \(D_{ii}\) uniformly on the interval \([0, \sqrt{r}]\), and the matrix \(F\) has \(50\%\) nonzeros drawn from \(\mathcal{N}(0,1)\).
-For each value of \(n\), we solve the problem for five values of \(\beta\), \((10^{-2}, 10^{-1}, 1, 10^1, 10^2)\), and compute the arithmetic mean of the runtimes.
-The runtimes of QPALM, OSQP, Gurobi and qpOASES solving these problems as such for different values of \(n\) are shown in \cref{fig:Portfolio}.
-The structure of the portfolio optimization problem is quite specific: the Hessian of the objective is diagonal, and the only inequality constraints are bound constraints.
+For each value of \(n\), we solve the problem \review{for ten values of \(\beta\) on a logarithmic scale between \(10^{-2}\) and \(10^2\)} and compute the arithmetic mean of the runtimes. \review{The runtimes of QPALM, OSQP, Gurobi and qpOASES solving these problems as such with tolerances \(10^{-3}\) and \(10^{-6}\) for different values of \(n\) are shown in \cref{fig:Portfolio}.
+When warm-starting the problems from the solution of the problem with the previous \(\beta\) value, \cref{fig:Portfolio_sequential} is obtained.} The structure of the portfolio optimization problem is quite specific: the Hessian of the objective is diagonal, and the only inequality constraints are bound constraints.
 It is clear from the figure that Gurobi exhibits the lowest runtimes for this type of problem, followed closely by QPALM and OSQP.
 The latter performs well especially for the small problems and has some robustness issues for larger ones.
-It seems qpOASES exhibits quite a high runtime when compared to the others.
+It seems qpOASES exhibits quite a high runtime when compared to the others. \review{It is, however, the solver which benefits most from warm-starting in this scenario, as the runtime for warm-started problems is similar to the other solvers.
+Therefore, if very many values for \(\beta\) were tested, the qpOASES curve would coincide with the others in \cref{fig:Portfolio_sequential}.
+QPALM and OSQP already exhibit low runtimes for this problem and do not benefit much from warm-starting here.}